 Divide wall height by 16" and round up.
 This is the number of courses required.
-[Keep in mind that BuildBlock is reversible.
+(Keep in mind that BuildBlock is reversible.
 This feature allows you to cut the block in half and use an 8" high section instead of the full 16" tall block.
-For example, if you were figuring 10' wall height, you could use a full 7 courses plus 1/2 of 1 course to achieve 10'.
-(Example: 7 courses = 9'-4" plus 1/2 of 1 course = 8" of height to make 10'.)
+For example, if you were figuring

 - Multiply the # of 90° corners in the structure by the # of courses required.
 This is the number of 90° corner forms required. - Multiply the # of 45° corners in the structure by the # of courses required.
 This is the number of 45° corner forms required. - Use the chart below to determine the total square footage of all 90° forms to be used.
 (Number of 90° forms multiplied by sq. ft. per form.)
-Do the same for the 45° forms. - 5.
-Determine the total square foot area of wall being formed (perimeter in feet x height, minus 80% of window and door openings).
-Subtract total square foot of all 90° forms and all 45° forms to be used from this total. - 6.
-Divide the remaining square footage of the wall by 5.33 to determine the number of straight forms required.
+Do the same for the 45° forms. - Determine the total square foot area of wall being formed (perimeter in feet x height, minus 80% of window and door openings).
+Subtract total square foot of all 90° forms and all 45° forms to be used from this total. - Divide the remaining square footage of the wall by 5.33 to determine the number of straight forms required.
 Add a small number of forms for possible waste.
 You do not want to be short on material.
 Expect some mistakes, mis-cuts, or special areas that require additional waste, so have a few extra forms on hand.